 The Missouri River is a tremendous resource flowing through the Kansas City Region.
 The river produces good numbers of catfish over 50 pounds, even in downtown Kansas City.
-True trophies travel the waters of the Missouri with the state records for blue and flathead catfish being broken in 2010.
-Reports of large blue cats continued in 2014 and sampling records were broken as well.
-Variety abounds, you can also catch fish such as sturgeon that are armored with bony plates instead of scales and have long sucker-type mouths, several catfish species, carp, buffalo, sauger and even crappie in the mouths of some streams.
-Hybrid striped bass have even been caught in the Kansas City area, probably a result of fish getting washed out of Kansas reservoirs in 2011.
+True trophies travel the waters of the Missouri with the state record flathead catfish being caught near Riverside in 2015.
+The same weekend the flathead record was broken a 99 pound blue cat was caught as well.
+Variety abounds, you can also catch fish such as sturgeon that are armored with bony plates instead of scales and have long sucker-type mouths, several catfish species, carp, buffalo, sauger and even crappie and white bass in the mouths of some streams.
+Hybrid striped bass have even been caught in the Kansas City area, probably a result of fish getting washed out of Kansas reservoirs.
 Flathead catfish in excess of 20 pounds are available to those who are willing to venture out on the big river.
 Flatheads are caught fishing around brush piles or off the ends of the wing dikes.
 Flatheads prefer live bait.
 Green sunfish, bluegill and creek chubs work well, but bullheads are the best bait.
 If you can't get live fish try a big hook full of nightcrawlers.
 Blue catfish are numerous and fish over 50 pounds are not uncommon.
 Blue catfish will take a variety of baits from live fish to cut shad.
-They often feed on the shallow flats between wing dikes, usually in the evening.
+They often feed on the shallow flats between wing dikes and on submerged sandbars on the inside of river bends, usually in the evening.
 During the day they will often be found in woody cover along the banks.
 They can also be caught in the deep holes off the ends of the wing dikes during cooler months.
 A bait that is gaining in popularity is the use of cut bait from the invasive bighead and silver carp.
 These Asian carp do not take bait, but often one will jump in the boat if you drive behind a dike.
 It is illegal to move live silver carp, so kill them and place them immediately on ice if you get one.
 There is also the chance of seeing an ancient fish should you catch a sturgeon.
 Be sure to release any sturgeon that you cannot positively identify as a shovelnose sturgeon.
 Pallid and lake sturgeon are protected and must be released.
 Any sturgeon 30-inches or longer must be released.
 Trotlines and limb lines are used by many anglers to fish large stretches of the river.
 Don't forego rod and reel fishing though.
 Battling a large flathead or blue catfish on a rod in the swift Missouri River currents is a unique challenge.
 That means your tackle needs to be heavy.
 The minimum would be a heavy bass rod with 20 pound test line, but a heavy catfish rod with at least 40 pound line is typically used.
 Channel catfish bite the traditional catfish baits and can be found along cut banks, sand bars and on shallow flats.
 Dough baits and worms can be good baits for common carp which are caught just about anywhere on the river.
 The best areas for carp have slower current and are shallow.